bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 [+] Gathering password(s) for: http://10.10.11.3
 [+] Password: H0lOgrams4reTakIng0Ver754!
 ```
-Trying to login as the `Administrator` account with this password fails.
+Trying to login as the `Administrator` account on the Joomla backend fails.
 Looking at the endpoint where this password was found, it looks like this is the password for the Joomla database, so for now we proceed.

 ## Domain Enumeration
-Since port `88` is open, we continue by enumerating available usernames from the Domain Controller with `kerbrute`.
+With port `88` open, we proceed to enumerate domain usernames using `kerbrute`, successfully identifying several valid accounts.

 ```console
 $ kerbrute userenum -d office.htb --dc 10.10.11.3 jsmith.txt